Early Life Events: Diagnostics and Treatment|

 Maximum of 24 students applies for this course.

-Previous knowledge of anatomy, physiology and cell biology is required, as provided by the Biomedical Sciences courses ‘Developmental Biology’ (period 1 BC or period 4 AD) and/or ‘Neuroscience’ (period 3 BC).
+Previous knowledge of anatomy, physiology and cell biology as provided by the Biomedical Sciences courses ‘Developmental Biology’ (period 1 BC or period 4 AD) and/or ‘Neuroscience’ (period 3 BC) is not mandatory, but may be experienced as helpful.
 In case either of these courses have not been followed, students are expected to invest extra time in catching up the knowledge.

 Knowledge and insight: